Supervised learning for robust quantum control in composite-pulse systems: Supervised Learning Model

 After this substitution, we can use the gradient descent algorithm to update the virtual variables $u_{n,x}$ and $u_{n,y}$, i.e.,

-where both $\alpha_x$ and $\alpha_y$ are some prescribed learning rates.
-Then, the new phase parameters in the next iteration read
+where both $\alpha_x$ and $\alpha_y$ are some prescribed step sizes.
+Then, the new phase parameter in the next iteration reads

 It is worth stressing that $u_{n,x}$ and $u_{n,y}$ are only introduced as a mathematical tool, and they do not have to possess physical meaning.
 Figure~\ref{ita} illustrates the geometric interpretation of the gradient descent principle.
+Here, the updated formulas for the phases given by Eqs.~(\ref{12theta})--(\ref{22theta}) are quite different from those proposed in Ref.~\cite{bhole2020a}.
+Specifically, we evaluate the gradient of the cost function with the aid of two types of virtual variables, while the gradient with respect to the phase is directly calculated after performing the rotating-wave approximation in a rotating frame in Ref.~\cite{bhole2020a}.

 \arraystretch{1.2}